vtexdocs/help-center-content/docs/known-issues/en/large-importexport-spreadsheet-error-on-new-collections-admin.md

 ## Simulation

-1) In a store in which the catalog is very large, 50K+ products access the new collections admin /admin/collections

-2) In a collection, try importing new registries with over 100 SKUs in a single import.
+1. Go to the new collections module
+2. Select the tab "Import"
+3. Use a sheet that has over 1000 SKUs (i.e. 300 products with 50 SKUs, each)
+4. The import will generate a timeout.

 ##